MeepsKitten/Audica-CustomDifficultyNames/README.md

 This would result in a difficulty that displays as <code>this is how you escape a character " see, not too hard</code>

+You can use [this tool](https://www.freeformatter.com/json-escape.html) to see what characters are reserved and to automatically apply escape characters to any text.

 **Advanced**: You can add [formatting tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) to custom names.
 Any Text Mesh Pro tag should work.

 ### Example of full song.desc